Attitude Era: Raw Is War name change

-In the aftermath of the September 11 attacks and the upcoming United States invasion of Afghanistan in response weeks later, the WWF changed Raw is War back to simply Raw on October 1, 2001, to remove the reference to war and to signify that the Monday Night Wars were indeed over after WWF purchased WCW back in March.
+In the aftermath of the September 11 attacks and the upcoming United States invasion of Afghanistan in response weeks later, the WWF changed Raw Is War back to simply Raw on October 1, 2001, to remove the reference to war and to signify that the Monday Night War was indeed over after WWF purchased WCW back in March.
 As a result, the second hour of War Zone was renamed Raw Zone to coincide with the dropping of the "War" line.

 Brand extension and WWF draft lottery

 With an excess of talent employed as a result of having purchased WCW and later ECW, the WWF needed a way to provide exposure for all of its talent.
 This problem was solved by introducing a "brand extension", with the roster split in half and the talent assigned to either Raw or SmackDown! in a mock draft lottery held on the March 25, 2002, edition of Raw.
 Wrestlers, commentators, and referees became show-exclusive, and the shows were given separate on-screen General Managers.
 The brand extension came into effect on April 1, 2002.
 Later in 2002, after WWE Champion Brock Lesnar announced himself as the exclusive property of the SmackDown! brand and with the creation of the World Heavyweight Championship, all the championships became show-exclusive as well.
 Additionally, both Raw and SmackDown! began to stage individual bi-monthly pay-per-view events featuring only performers from that brand – only the major four pay-per-views Royal Rumble, WrestleMania, SummerSlam and Survivor Series remained dual-branded.
 The practice of single-brand pay-per-view events was abandoned following WrestleMania 23.
 In effect, Raw and SmackDown! were operated as two distinct promotions, with a draft lottery taking place each year to determine which talent was assigned to each brand.
 The first draft was held to determine the inaugural split rosters, while subsequent drafts were designed to refresh the rosters of each show.
 This lasted until August 2011, when the rosters were merged, and the Brand Extension was quietly phased out.